David Porter (naval officer): Early military career

-Career
+Quasi-War

-Porter served in the Quasi war with France.
-He was appointed a midshipman on 16 April 1798.
-He was assigned to Constellation under the command of John Rodgers.
-He was promoted to lieutenant on 8 October 1799.
+Porter served in the Quasi-War with France.
+He was appointed a midshipman on April 16, 1798.
+Assigned to Constellation under the command of John Rodgers, he saw action in the battle against L'Insurgente, notably saving the mast by cutting away slings after it was damaged.
+He was then selected as one of twelve men assigned to take possession of L'Insurgente after the Americans captured her.
+He was promoted to lieutenant on October 8, 1799.
 As lieutenant he served as second in command of the schooner USS Experiment during the action of 1 January 1800, in which he got shot in his arm.

+First Barbary War

+In April 1802, he was stationed on USS Chesapeake.
+He was promoted to master commandant on April 22, 1806.

+New Orleans station and telegraphy

-He was promoted to master commandant on 22 April 1806 and was in charge of the naval forces at New Orleans from 1808 to 1810.
+He was in charge of the naval forces at the New Orleans station (US Navy) from 1808 to 1810.
+During his tenure at New Orleans, he setup an optical telegraph network, inspired by the one established by the French, and copied by the British.